Mountain weather

 Mountain weather forecast

-Cold and windy with snow showers in the north, drier in the south
+Cold and windy with snow and severe wind chill.
+Drier in the northwest.

 Weather